-- 1. Publication of a Pay Policy Statement.
+Committee activities undertaken Publication of a Pay Policy Statement .
 This includes a detailed breakdown of the make-up of our staff.
-It also addresses Gender Equality and Equal Pay reporting. - 2.
-Monitoring the progress of the comprehensive job evaluation review and development of proposals for a restructuring of pay and salary scales. - 3.
-Reviewing HR management information data to monitor the performance and well-being of Council staff. - 4.
-Setting levels of remuneration and monitoring the performance of the Chief Executive. - 5.
+It also addresses Gender Equality and Equal Pay reporting. during 2019-20 include Monitoring the progress of the comprehensive job evaluation review and development of proposals for a restructuring of pay and salary scales .
+Reviewing HR management information data to monitor the performance and well-being of Council staff.
+Setting levels of remuneration and monitoring the performance of the Chief Executive .
 Promoting staff well-being with the delivery of a two-day Mental Health First Aid course led by Disability Arts Cymru.

-The Committee met 4 times during 2019/20 to discharge its responsibilities.
+Frequency of meetings and attendance The Committee met 4 times during 2019-20 to discharge its responsibilities.
 Members in total attended on 16 out of a possible 21 occasions.